zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Gung (gung) – ho (ho)” is a somewhat unusual expre ssion we use in American English to mean very enthusiastic or excited about doing something.

 Someone who is “gung-ho” about his job or about a c ertain project is very excited about doing it, very “eager” (eager) about doing so mething.
-The expression apparently comes from a rather poor pronunciation o f a Chinese expression that was used by some American soldiers during World War  II.
+The expression apparently comes from a rather poor pronunciation of a Chinese expression that was used by some American soldiers during World War  II.
 I believe the original expression had to do with working together.
 In any case, in American English, it means to be enthusiastic about doing something.

 Antonia thought Rupi was enthusiastic about being a  chaperone for his daughter’s class trip to a museum.
 She says, “That’ s why you volunteered.”
 “To volunteer” (volunteer) is to offer to do something without being paid for it or without being required to do it.
 A person who volun teers is called a “volunteer.”
 So once again, it can be a verb or a noun.
 Rupi say s, “I was, but then I started reading this material the school sent me to prepare  for the trip.”